How to Color Correct Video Saturation in Adobe Premiere Pro

 Select Color in the workspace toolbar to open the Lumetri Color panel.
 There are some saturation controls here like the saturation slider which you will find underneath basic corrections.

 When you move this slider you can see that it makes thing look more saturated.
-The problem is that if you push this up too much, the red pencils will look hyper saturated and down here in the scope you’ll see there is some clipping.
+The problem is that if you push this too much, the red pencils will look hyper saturated and down here in the scope you’ll see there is some clipping.

 Vibrancy Controls